 Rides & Tours available at the 2018 AGM Event

 The Riverland is well placed for many great ride destinations from the Event HQ at Barmera.
-Riders can chose from two ‘all day’ rides or go on the shorter rides to local destinations and spend the day exploring the history of the Riverland at their own pace.
-We also are providing an ‘Adventure Tour’ for off-road type bikes with accompanying 4WD backup and lead by an experienced Ride Leader.
+Riders can chose from two long ‘all day’ rides, three half-day rides, or go on the shorter self-directed rides to local destinations and spend the day exploring the history of the Riverland at their own pace.
+We also are providing two ‘Adventure Tours’ for off-road and dirt-road type bikes with accompanying 4WD back-up and led by an experienced off-road Ride Leader.
 So there are many options for discerning riders of all abilities.

 All Day Rides

 1. A ride is planned to go to the National Motor Museum at Birdwood - a total distance of about 400 km for the day.
 The Museum is recognised as a premium collection of iconic cars and motorcycles from the amazing Standley Steamer, the very first Holden off the production line through to Tom Cruzse’s Birdsville Track truck to some of the latest Ferraris and Lamborghinis.
 This ride will pass through the Barossa Valley on its way to Birdwood and is for the more experienced rider and pillion not adverse to 400 km days.